 - Representation of the trustee for the holder of $2.25 billion in defaulted municipal bonds, prosecuting Federal securities fraud claims against nearly 100 municipalities and public utilities that had guaranteed the bonds, in the WPPSS Securities Litigation, then the largest and most complex securities class action in history.

-Mr. Baron was named a Leading Trial Lawyer by The Legal 500 in 2012 and has been recognized by that publication for his work in securities litigation, financial services litigation, mergers and acquisitions litigation, trade secrets litigation and appeals.
-From 2007 through 2012, Mr. Baron was cited as one of the country’s leading practitioners in securities and general commercial litigation by Chambers USA: America’s Leading Lawyers for Business.
+Mr. Baron was named a Leading Trial Lawyer by The Legal 500 in 2012 and 2013 and has been recognized by that publication for his work in securities litigation, financial services litigation, mergers and acquisitions litigation, trade secrets litigation and appeals.
+From 2007 through 2013, Mr. Baron was cited as one of the country’s leading practitioners in securities and general commercial litigation by Chambers USA: America’s Leading Lawyers for Business.
 Mr. Baron was named a “National Star” for his securities work and was named a “Local Litigation Star” in the New York area by Benchmark Litigation from 2008 through 2013.
-The Best Lawyers in America named Mr. Baron a leader in commercial litigation from 2009 through 2013 and as a leader in antitrust, mergers and acquisitions and securities litigation from 2011 through 2013.
+The Best Lawyers in America named Mr. Baron a leader in commercial litigation from 2009 through 2014 and as a leader in antitrust, mergers and acquisitions and securities litigation from 2011 through 2014.
 Mr. Baron was also named to Lawdragon’s list of 500 Leading Lawyers in America from 2007 through 2012 and to its list of 100 Lawyers You Need to Know in Securities Litigation in 2008.

 Mr. Baron received an A.B. cum laude from Princeton University in 1978 and his J.D. cum laude from Harvard Law School in 1981.
 Mr. Baron joined Cravath in 1981 and became a partner in 1988.
 Mr. Baron has served as Managing Partner of the Litigation Department since September 2010.